 \begin{proof}[Proof of Theorem~$\ref{theorem=TT/T}$ in general cases]

 Set $\Gamma=\Gamma_0=\mathrm{E}(\Phi,A)$.
 Set $X$ and $Z \subseteq \Gamma$ as in Lemma~\ref{lemma=boundedgeneration}.
 We claim that this triple $(\Gamma,\Gamma_0,Z)$ fulfills all of the assumptions in Lemma~\ref{lemma=Shalom}.
-In this general case, property $(\mathrm{T})$ for $\Gamma$ is a celebrated result by Ershov, Jaikin-Zapirain, and Kassabov \cite[Theorem~1.1]{ErshovJaikinKassabov}.
+In this general case, property $(\mathrm{T})$ for $\Gamma$ is a celebrated result by Ershov, Jaikin-Zapirain and Kassabov \cite[Theorem~1.1]{ErshovJaikinKassabov}.
 Conditions $(i)$ and $(ii)$ obviously hold.

-Thanks to Lemma~\ref{lemma=boundedgeneration}, what remains to show is that $\Gamma \supseteq X$ has relative property $(\mathrm{TT})$ (corresponding to assertion $(a)$ for $\Phi=A_{n-1}$).
-This can be done in the following three steps (compare with the proof for $\Phi=A_{n-1}$): \begin{itemize} \item Show relative property $(\mathrm{T})$ for a suitable pair $G\ltimes H \trianglerighteq H$ for an abelian $H$; \item apply Ozawa's result \cite{Ozawa} and deduce that the pair above has relative property $(\mathrm{TT})$; and, \item embed $G\ltimes H$ into $\Gamma$ in (several) appropriate ways. \end{itemize} More precisely, the combination of \cite[Theorem~7.10 and Corollary~7.11]{ErshovJaikinKassabov} (see also arguments above Theorem~7.12 there and in the proof of it) will be employed in the first step.
-Note that in \cite{ErshovJaikinKassabov} results are stated in terms of Steinberg-type groups, but that $\mathrm{E}(\Phi,A)$'s are group quotients of them.
-Here, observe, in addition, that relative prperty $(\mathrm{T})$ passes to group quotient pairs.
+By virtue of Lemma~\ref{lemma=boundedgeneration}, what remains is only to show that $\Gamma \supseteq X$ has relative property $(\mathrm{TT})$ (corresponding to assertion $(a)$ for $\Phi=A_{n-1}$).
+This can be done in the following three steps (compare with the proof for $\Phi=A_{n-1}$): \begin{itemize} \item Show relative property $(\mathrm{T})$ for a suitable pair $G\ltimes H \trianglerighteq H$ for an abelian $H$, \item apply Ozawa's result \cite[Proposition~3]{Ozawa} and deduce that the pair above has relative property $(\mathrm{TT})$, and \item embed $G\ltimes H$ into $\Gamma$ in (several) appropriate ways. \end{itemize} More precisely, the combination of \cite[Theorem~7.10 and Corollary~7.11]{ErshovJaikinKassabov} (see also arguments above Theorem~7.12 there and in the proof of it) will be employed in the first step.
+Note that in \cite{ErshovJaikinKassabov}, results are stated in terms of Steinberg-type groups, but that $\mathrm{E}(\Phi,A)$'s are group quotients of them.
+Here, observe, in addition, that relative property $(\mathrm{T})$ passes to group quotient pairs.